 Cuomo, a Democrat, signed the bill months after its May passage was led by Democrats who worried Trump would pardon associates charged amid the probe of Russian election meddling.
 It also comes days after state prosecutors in New York City asked a judge to reject claims by the defense team for twice-convicted former Trump campaign chairman Paul Manafort that their mortgage fraud case is double jeopardy .

-New York Democrats have argued that the law will ensure that the state's ongoing investigations into associates of the president can't be derailed by a White House pardon.
+New York Democrats have argued that the law will ensure that the state's ongoing investigations into associates of the president can't be derailed by a White House pardon — a particular concern in a state home to much of world's business dealings.
 Republicans, meanwhile, have decried the law as a partisan attack that assumes hypothetical pardons that may never be issued.

 Presidents can't issue pardons for state crimes.

-But supporters of New York's law say it could keep a president from using federal pardon power to shield associates, and perhaps the president, from liability under state law.
+But supporters say New York's law could keep a president from using federal pardon power to shield associates, and perhaps the president, from liability under state law.

-The idea behind New York's law is to prevent a president's abuse of pardon power if state prosecutors file criminal charges against associates who could provide information that could be used against the president, according to Ian Farrell, professor of constitutional law at the University of Denver Sturm College of Law.
+For example, state prosecutors could file criminal charges against associates who could provide information that could be used against the president, according to Ian Farrell, professor of constitutional law at the University of Denver Sturm College of Law.

 "The whole point of this law is to prevent a president from saying to his associates: 'Don't worry.
 If you get charged under federal law, I will pardon you, and then you aren't in danger of any state law charges, so there's no reason you have to flip,'" Farrell said.